 Visibility/Graphic Overrides filters can speed up the process of specifying categories that are modified in View Templates.
-Any view has is a filter for modifying the visibility of graphics by element type.
 You might want to display certain elements in halftone, or with a different color or lineweight in specific views.
-For example, a fire evacuation plan might have walls with different fire ratings that display with thicker lineweights, as shown in Figure 1-75.
+For example, a fire evacuation plan might have walls with different fire ratings that display with thicker lineweights, as shown in Figure 1-76.
 By creating these filters and then applying them in a view template, you can reuse them without having to recreate them each time.